 Based on suitable variations of the simple linear invariant analysis outlined in this section (possibly combined with other analyses), many different applications have been proposed in the literature.
-Examples include the absence of common run-time arithmetic errors, such as floating-point exceptions, overflows and divisions by zero [21]; the absence of out-of-bounds array indexing [31, 78], as well as other buffer overruns caused by incorrect string manipulations [35, 37]; the analysis of programs manipulating (possibly unbounded) heap-allocated data structures, so as to prove the absence of several kinds of pointer errors (e.g., memory leaks) [41, 72]; the computation of input/output argument size relations in logic programs [18]; the detection of potential security vulnerabilities in x86 binaries that allow to bypass intrusion detection systems [57]; the inference of temporal schedulability constraints that a partially specified set of real-time tasks has to satisfy [34].
+Examples include the absence of common runtime arithmetic errors, such as floating-point exceptions, overflows and divisions by zero $[BCC^{+}03]$; the absence of out-of-bounds array indexing [CH78, VB04], as well as other buffer overruns caused by incorrect string manipulations [DRS01, Ell04]; the analysis of programs manipulating (possibly unbounded) heap-allocated data structures, so as to prove the absence of several kinds of pointer errors (e.g., memory leaks) [GRS05, SKS00]; the detection of potential security vulnerabilities in x86 binaries that allow to bypass intrusion detection systems [KKM $^+05$]; the inference of temporal schedulability constraints that a partially specified set of real-time tasks has to satisfy [DM05].
 All of the above are examples of safety properties, whereby a computer program is proved to be free from some undesired behavior.
-However, the computation of invariant linear relations is also an important, often indispensable step when aiming at proving progress properties, such as termination [26, 61, 74].
-It should be also stressed that the same approach, after some minor adaptations, can be applied to the analysis of alternative computation paradigms such as, e.g., gated data dependence graphs [53] (an intermediate representation for compilers) and batch workflow networks [77] (a form of Petri net used in workflow management).
+However, the computation of invariant linear relations is also an important, often indispensable step when aiming at proving progress properties, such as termination [Cou05, MB05, SV91].
+It should be also stressed that the same approach, after some minor adaptations, can be applied to the analysis of alternative computation paradigms such as, e.g., qated data dependence graphs [HU04] (an intermediate representation for compilers) and batch workflow networks [vOSV06] (a form of Petri net used in workflow management).